By Diane L. Krasner, PhD, RN, FAAN

-Don't guess at the type or the stage of a pressure ulcer/injury (hereafter, pressure injury) or the depth of the wound.
+Don't guess at the type or the stage of a pressure ulcer or injury (hereafter, pressure injury [PI]) or the depth of the wound.
 Write "etiology (or depth) cannot be determined" or "unstageable" and/or consult a wound care expert.

 Wound Documentation Tip #2: Pressure Injury Risk Assessment

-Do perform a pressure injury risk assessment (e.g., Braden Scale), and document the score regularly per your facility guideline.
+Do perform a PI risk assessment (e.g., Braden Scale for Predicting Pressure Sore Risk©), and document the score regularly per your facility guideline.
 Stay in the moment.
 Think of the score as a snapshot of the person at one single point in time.

 Don't rely on previous risk assessment scores.
 Your risk assessment score is unique and should reflect the specific moment that you are performing the assessment.